react-boilerplate/react-boilerplate-typescript/docs/general/typescript.md

 **Type-safety:** Follow [react-typescript-guide] rules and tips for maintaining type safety through out the layers

+**Webpack:** awesome-typescript-loader is used with babel.
+However, styled-components transformer is used with plug-in instead of [babel plugin] due to the [discussion]

 > Most of the components are not explicitly typed, especially their props are marked as any.
 The type-safety logic is same across the whole project, so, I only restricted and declared types for HomePage container to set an example.
 You can apply the same logic to all the components etc...

 > All the test files are removed.
 Testing with jest is for now to-do